danielkummer/nixon-pi/README.md

 The application drops a .yml configuration file in the users home directory.
 Review and adjust if neccessary...

-Use foreman to start and stop the process.
+Use foreman to start and stop the service and the web application.

     foreman start
     foreman start -f ./Procfile.production

-Export start and stop scripts using
+Export start and stop scripts using either

      foreman export upstart . -l .

+or the capistrano deploy script.

 **NOTE** Most probably the ctrl+c combination will not suffice to stop the webrick server started by sinatra.
 In this case use ctrl+z to stop